Download the PDF:4163_comp_3_2022_2025

 (b) Where a one-week waiting period for Employment Insurance maternity or parental benefits is not required, the University will pay the employee, for up to eighteen (18) weeks, a salary payment equal to the difference between ninety-five percent (95%) of the employee’s normal basic earnings and the amount of Employment Insurance maternity or parental benefits which the employee is receiving or;

-(c) If both parents of a child are regular employees who are eligible for the Supplementary Benefit under this Article, then either parent may apply for the Supplementary Benefit in its entirety, or the Supplementary Benefit may be divided between In no case will the Supplementary Benefit be paid for a period or combined period in excess of eighteen (18) weeks.
+(c) If both parents of a child are regular employees who are eligible for the Supplementary Benefit under this Article, they may apply for the Supplementary Benefit in its entirety.
+In no case will the Supplementary Benefit be paid for a period in excess of eighteen (18) weeks per parent.

-17.06 Continuing Sessional Lecturer Pregnancy/Parental Leave – Other Conditions
+19.06 Continuing Sessional Lecturer Maternity/Parental Leave – Other Conditions

 (ii) If an employee is not eligible to receive Supplementary Benefits, or once Supplementary Benefits have been exhausted, or during any period of maternity or parental leave without pay, the University will continue to contribute its share of the cost to the Personnel Benefits Programs unless the employee elects in writing not to continue to pay the employee’s share.